 All-remote work promotes:

-- Hiring and working from all over the world (instead of from a central location).
+- Hiring and working from around the world instead of from a central location.

 The remote vision

 Being able to recruit and hire from most countries in the world is a distinct competitive advantage for Novu.

 We are hopeful that our hiring advantage will diminish over time.
 This will signal that all-remote is becoming commonplace, with prospective employees having a broader selection of companies offering such a structure.

 We believe that a world with more all-remote companies will be more prosperous, with more equally distributed opportunities.

 Why is this possible now?

 Here are some of the critical factors that make all-remote work possible:

 - Faster internet everywhere - 100Mb/s+ cable, 5GHz Wi-Fi, 4G/LTE/5G cellular

 - Video call software - Like Google Hangouts, Zoom, etc.